Team

 Xiaolin Dong

-PhD Graduate Student (joint with the Wells Lab)
+PhD Candidate (joint with the Wells Lab)

 Xiaolin received her B.S. in Bioscience in 2019 at Jilin University, China.
 She joined the Weiss Lab in 2021 at the Complex Carbohydrate Research Center and will be co-mentored by Dr. Weiss and Dr. Lance Wells (CCRC).
 Her research interests are understanding the molecular mechanisms for the regulation of glycosylation and identifying new drugs for the treatment of relevant human diseases.